 Quality first teaching reviewed through the teacher appraisal process is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
-This is proven to have the greatest impact on closing the gap for disadvantaged pupils in our school.
-The Education Endowment Foundation in their guide to Pupil Premium 2023 state "Making sure an effective teacher is in front of every class, and that every teacher is supported to keep improving, is especially important for socioeconomically disadvantaged pupils.
-Investing in high quality teaching should rightly be a top priority for Pupil Premium spending.
-Strategies to support this could include investing in professional development, training, support for early career teachers, and recruitment and retention."
+This is proven to have the greatest impact on closing the disadvantaged pupils in our school.
+"Making sure an effective teacher is in front of every class, and that every teacher is supported to keep improving, is especially important for socioeconomically disadvantaged pupils.
+Investing in high quality teaching for these pupils should be a top priority for Pupil Premium spending.
+Strategies to support this could include professional development, training, support for early career teachers, and investing in recruitment and retention."
+(EEF Guide to Pupil Premium, September 2024)

 Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.
 This will be achieved through Quality First Teaching (QFT) and a focus on this year's school priorities.